top of page

 Wayne's story in West Virginia started when he was 11 years old.
 A single father in Pocahontas County (named Jud Worth) adopted Wayne and provided him with a stable and loving family.
 For the next eight years Wayne would be raised in the Pocahontas County Community of Minnehaha Springs, where he would be fully embraced by his neighbors.
 His adoptive father would later marry Margaret Worth and Wayne and his two other adopted brothers (Michael and Christopher) would now have a new mother and sister added to the family.

 After High School School Wayne would attend Marshall University.
 This would be a rather tough transition for him, due to having some learning challenges in Reading/Comprehension which stemmed prior to his adoption.
 However, Wayne would persevere through six years of college and graduate with a Social Work Degree.
-Even through his struggles, both educationally and personally with co-dependency, at the age of 25, he started to recognize how blessed he really was to be adopted by the Worth Family, and for the opportunities that both his family and West Virginia have given him.
+Even through his struggles, both educationally and personally (stemming from adverse childhood experiences prior to his adoption), at the age of 25 he started to recognize how blessed he was to be adopted by the Worth Family, and for the opportunities that both his family and West Virginia have given him.
 So, out of sheer curiosity and a new-found pride for his State, Wayne decided to jump in his old 1988 Chevy Corsica and travel to every county seat in West Virginia to learn a little about this place that he now loved and cherished deeply.
 It took him six months to see every county.
 Wayne would have so much fun on the first trip, that he decided to take another trip to all 55 Counties to see the places he didn't see the first time.
 On his third trip to every county, his adopted brother Christopher Worth (who has Cerebral Palsy) also traveled with him.
 By the fourth trip, Wayne would video interview local historians on their county's history and started a documentary called "Journey into the Wild and Wonderful."
 In four years, Wayne would interview over 100 historians in 44 counties.
 Unfortunately the project stalled out (due to many our State's older historians passing away and taking that knowledge with them).
 However, Journey into the Wild and Wonderful would later inspire Wayne to do a shorter version of each county's history, which he would title, "On the Road in West Virginia: Our 55 Counties."

 Wayne Worth at Fiddler's Mill (Upshur County)